petercrippsIBM/art-ledger/README.md

 For this exercise we'll be building a blockchain network called **Art-Ledger**, an application for artists and art lovers to buy, sell and track works of art.
 All of the files will be kept on GitHub and can be cloned or downloaded from: https://github.com/petercrippsIBM/art-ledger

+If you want to follow through the complete development of **Art-Ledger** from v0.0.1 you'll need to take the archived versions stored in the subdirectory **archive** and copy them into **lib** (in the case of the .js file) or **models** (in the case of the .cto file). **Step 1** starts assuming v0.0.1 of these logic and model files.

-This file **README.md** is written using Markdown which you can get a cheatsheet for [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+This file (**README.md**) is written using Markdown which you can get a cheatsheet for [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

+Unless you are very careful in following these instructions you will almost certainly get one or more errors ad you step through them.
+You can find a list of errors I have encountered (with fixes) in [Possible Errors](docs/Possible%20Errors.md).

 ## Step 1: Install prerequisites
 As we'll be building this project locally and trying it out there first we need to install a number of tools to do this.
 The best place to get instructions for how to do setup (and tear down) of an environment is from [here](https://hyperledger.github.io/composer/latest/installing/installing-index).
 This gives instructions for both Ubuntu and macOS.
 What follows here mostly assumes you are using macOS because that's the machine I use.
 Note that for macOS you need to download Xcode (for the C++ compiler, used to install native Node.js modules) from the [AppStore](https://itunes.apple.com/bm/app/xcode/id497799835?mt=12) if you don't have it.
 This is a BIG application and for me tool several hours to download so you may want to kick that off and then go to bed or for a long walk.